What Is the Coordination Tax?

 The annual cost

-At an average fully-loaded salary of $80,000/year for an SMB team member, a 10-person team loses approximately $150,000–$200,000 annually to coordination tax.
+At an average fully-loaded salary of $80,000/year, a 10-person team loses approximately $150,000–$200,000 annually to coordination tax.
 Not to missed deadlines.
 Not to bad strategy.
 To the friction of working together.

 Why the Coordination Tax Is Getting Worse in 2026